Hetvi07/Age_Group_Detection_from_Images/README.md

 In an attempt to learn ML and enhance our understanding in python, I decided to replicate the project.
-This project compares two approaches, traditional Machine Learning using image feature extraction followed by classification modelling using the famous sklearn library v/s Deep Learning  using TensorFlow library to detect age of the people from thier images.
+This project compares two approaches, traditional Machine Learning using image feature extraction followed by classification modelling using the famous sklearn library v/s Deep Learning  using TensorFlow library to detect age of the people from their images.